 - Put a steel ball on the maze side of the paper plate, and the magnet on the other.

 - Move the magnet underneath.
 Magnetic force will make the ball move too!

-I drew a Christmas tree outline onto a paper plate, to give Bee an idea of what she could do.
+I drew a Christmas tree outline onto a paper plate, to give Bumble Bee an idea of what she could do.
 I encouraged her to draw her own.
-But, rightly or wrongly, Bee decided she didn’t want to draw her own, and instead adopted the tree outline that I’d drawn as hers.
+But, rightly or wrongly, Bumble Bee decided she didn’t want to draw her own, and instead adopted the tree outline that I’d drawn as hers.
 (I didn’t insist, as then I would have had a battle on my hands!)
 She did happily decorate ‘her’ tree though, with lots of purple baubles!

 Once her decorations were complete, she carefully placed the ball on the top side of the plate, whilst holding the magnet underneath, until the ball was ‘caught’ in the magnet’s magnetic field and stopped rolling around.

 She then held the plate in one hand, and moved the magnet underneath to make the ball move along the Christmas tree outline.